What's the difference between Counselling and Coaching?

 Sometimes the hardest thing is making the first contact...

 ...but when you do, know that you are taking the first step toward creating the life that you want.
-Please feel free to ask me any questions and I’ll do our best to answer them.
+Please feel free to ask me any questions and I’ll do my best to answer them.
 All communications are strictly confidential.

 If you booked an appointment I will look forward to seeing you on your chosen day/time.
 If you emailed questions, please give me a little more time to properly consider them, but in general I will aim to get back to you within 48 hours.